aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### What browsers are supported by the Amazon Chime SDK for JavaScript?

 You can find the complete list of browsers in this link: [Supported Browsers](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html#mtg-browsers).
-[WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) support in a browser is a prerequisite for Amazon Chime SDK to run.
+[WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) support in a browser is a prerequisite for the Amazon Chime SDK for JavaScript to run.
 Browsers that do not offer WebRTC support, like Internet Explorer, are not supported.

 The SDK is built to target ES2015, both syntax and features.
 If you need your built application bundle to target legacy browsers that do not support ES2015 syntax, including Internet Explorer, you will need to transpile the SDK code using a transpiler like Babel, split your application bundle into multiple files that can be built with different targets and conditionally loaded, or generate multiple versions of your application to target specific browsers.